Rokasbarasa1/minecraft_rust/README.md

 from strach in c using opengl.
 Looked hard, so i decided to one up and do it in rust.
 It was very difficult.

 # Compilation requirements

+I have tested this on Windows 10, not Linux or MacOS.
+I think it should work on all systems though.

 ### For Glium version:

+- Rust installed
 - MSVC toolchain.

 ### For raw opengl version:

+- Rust installed
 - MSVC toolchain.
 - Follow this tutorial http://nercury.github.io/rust/opengl/tutorial/2018/02/08/opengl-in-rust-from-scratch-00-setup.html.
 It's what i used to set up the opengl environment in Rust.
 Very important, install sdl2 library on your system the way it is shown in the tutorial on the second page.

 # Running it